 - Use an academic integrity tutorial or quiz in your course.
 On the Keep Learning with Integrity webpage, click Academic Integrity Tutorials and Quizzes.
 Explain why the principles of academic integrity are important in your discipline/profession.

 - Report all cases of suspected academic misconduct promptly to the Associate Dean of your Faculty to improve the University’s efforts to educate students about academic integrity and to identify those who re-offend.

-- Discourage students from posting assessments online by including intellectual property statements in accordance with Policy 73 – Intellectual Property Rights on your syllabus and assessment descriptions/instructions.
+- Discourage students from posting assessments online by including intellectual property statements in accordance with Policy 73 – Intellectual Property Rights on your course outline and assessment descriptions/instructions.

 - If using a text-matching tool like Turnitin, use it as learning activity rather than as a punitive tool.

 - Educate teaching assistants (TAs) on academic integrity expectations.
 Refer them to the webpage on Academic Integrity for TAs for information on promoting academic integrity in their roles and responding to misconduct.